Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 This means that you have to pay these costs upfront and there is no other option or way to pay them.
 The phrase – for those not familiar with it – comes from taking the cash out of your pocket and giving it to someone.

-So what ‘out of pocket’ costs are there for a reverse mortgage?
+So what ‘out of pocket’ costs are there?

 Well, the good news is that there is only one: the appraisal.